martinthomson/draft-steele-spice-transparency-tokens/draft-steele-transparency-tokens.md

 access and adoption of digital credentials, or exclude communities that require higher than normal privacy, sustainability, or availability guarantees.

-This specification describes a scaleable solution to digital credentials, that is market friendly, transport agnostic, privacy oriented, and accountable to users of digital credentials above all other stakeholders.
+This specification describes a scalable solution to digital credentials, that is market friendly, transport agnostic, privacy oriented, and accountable to users of digital credentials above all other stakeholders.